AgoraIO-Community/astro-backend/docs/TOKENS.md

 ```

 ## Response Helper Functions
-An endpoint needs to return a response.
-We will abstract away the responses in a `utils/sendResponse.ts` file to make our endpoint code simpler.
+We will abstract away the Response objects in a `utils/sendResponse.ts` file to simplify our endpoint.

-We first need to set up our headers so that we don't encounter any CORS issues when using our backend.
+First, we need to set up our headers to avoid any CORS issues when using our backend.

 * "Access-Control-Allow-Origin": "*" allows all domains to access the server, which is helpful for APIs or during development.
 * "Access-Control-Allow-Methods": "POST, OPTIONS" specifies that only POST and OPTIONS methods are permitted, controlling how other sites can interact with the server.